Rounak-Das-02/GPU-Programming/Assign_1/README.md

 Just type `nvcc <filename>.cu`
 After that type in `./a.out <number of blocks> <number of threads>`

+In prime.cu, the total number of threads should be equal to the number till which we want to generate.

 Only exception is normal matrix multiplication program where we decided to experiment with dimensions of blocks and grids.
 So, to multiple 8192 x 8192 matrices, we divided the number of blocks to be of 256 x 256 and threads to be of 32 x 32.

 Total is your 8192 x 8192.
 Each thread computes something.